• Skip to table of contents

 • TOEFL (Test of English as a Foreign Language) or IELTS (International English Language Testing System) score within the past 2 years (international applicants only)

-Social work experience is not required.
+Social work experience is not required for the Online MSW Program.
 However, social work-related coursework and volunteer or professional experience are preferred.
+For the Online Advanced Standing Program, 3-5 years of post-BSW social work experience is preferred.
 For more information on required application materials, please visit the UNC Graduate School website.

 Apply Now